hopnets/practical_deflection/Omnet_Sims/README.md

 bash build.sh
 ```

-### Small-scale simulations: Extra step for functionality evaluation
+### Small-scale simulations: Extra step for evaluation in a short time

 Every scenario with large-scale simulation configurations takes days or even weeks to complete.
-Accordingly, we are providing a small-scale sample with 1Gbps links for those interested in evaluating the functionality of the code in a short time.
-First make sure that you are in the right directory ("practical_deflection/Omnet_Sims") and then use the following commands to download the distribution files:
+Accordingly, we are providing a small-scale sample with 1Gbps links for those interested in evaluating the code in a short time.
+First, make sure that you are in the right directory ("practical_deflection/Omnet_Sims") and then use the following commands to download the distribution files:

 ```
 cd dc_simulations/simulations/sims